 You also have to be aware of your dog's abilities.
 Think about how long your dog will be comfortable out in the cold.
 Very small breeds, senior dogs and pets with little to no fur will get cold much easier than other dogs.
 If you're planning a hike or other strenuous adventure, make sure that Fido is up to the challenge.

 When it comes to adventures with your dog, it's always better to be safe than sorry.
 This is especially important when you're spending time outside in the winter months.
 The cold weather, snow and ice bring with them a long list of additional outdoor hazards.
+So make sure to dress up your pooch in proper dog winter clothes and practice safety first.

 25 Best Winter Adventures with Your Dog